JackDougherty/jack-site/_pages/educ309.md

   - Thur Nov 14th at 6pm, Maple Ave NRZ, St. Augustine Church, 10 Campfield Ave, with students TBA

 ### Tues Oct 29: Preparing our presentation
-- Finalize the text and order, and practice our [presentation slides](https://docs.google.com/presentation/d/1FtG8e_s5X48QCB4NA-mlmZr84W68RVn1znB3_LsxiXk)
+- Finalize the text and order of our [presentation slides](https://docs.google.com/presentation/d/1FtG8e_s5X48QCB4NA-mlmZr84W68RVn1znB3_LsxiXk)
 - Presenter(s) are responsible for double-checking coding of transcripts, even if they did not conduct the interview
 - [Assign Interpreting Interviews Essay](https://docs.google.com/document/d/1pmvHm8l19x2rXdSYCLLfVb6Jrp5Xjgk1M0ykC1JxAwA/edit), no more than 2000 words, due Monday Nov 4th by 12 noon and submit on blind-review upload <https://form.jotform.com/70646100400136>

 ### Thur Oct 31: Presenting our findings
-- Public presentation of research findings for audience in McCook 200 conference room.
+- Public presentation in McCook 200 conference room of our [research presentation slides](https://docs.google.com/presentation/d/1FtG8e_s5X48QCB4NA-mlmZr84W68RVn1znB3_LsxiXk)
   - Instructor available at 11am for any last-minute discussions
   - Group practice at 11:30am
-  - Presentation during Common Hour 12:15-1:15pm in McCook 200 conference room, with light lunch and homemade cookies.
+  - Presentation during Common Hour 12:15-1:15pm, with light lunch and homemade cookies.
 - Guest evaluators from Educational Studies will score your solo/duo presentations based on two criteria: How insightful is the claim and interpretation?
 How persuasive is the evidence?
 See [presentation evaluation form](https://docs.google.com/document/d/19hwwQNI05ynziM0DOAiiBqIzjEIOzM-U37Cq6m062tw/).
 Worth 10 points.

 ### Tues Nov 5